 By the time we actually reached the edge of the mountain, it was almost dusk and the crimson hue of the sun was gracing the rocks and barks of the trees.

-The waters of the River Ravi flowing across the plains of Punjab was glittering and its banks could be vaguely seen under the twilight.
+The waters of the River Ravi flowing across the plains of Punjab were glittering and its banks could be vaguely seen under the twilight.
 The entire landscape looked surreal in saffron.

 The sun returning back to its abode after a hard day’s work was indeed a sight to behold.
-The various colours it imparted the sky with, made Mother Nature look blissful!
+The various colours it imparted the sky with, made mother nature look blissful!

 Something held us back from taking a photo.
 Were we scared or the pond looked pale in front of the setting sun?
-I am still unable to recollect why none of us has a photo of the pond!
+I am still unable to recollect why none of us have a photo of the pond.

 I hope it remains the same or else it might become too commercialized.
 With these thoughts, we returned back to our base with excitement, as if we had indeed conquered and vanquished the witches of Dainkund!